cowrie/cowrie/docs/PROXY.rst

 Choosing a Backend
 ******************

-Cowrie supports a simple backend (i.e., a real machine or virtual machines provided by you), but you can use Cowrie's backend pool, which provides a set of VMs, handling their boot and cleanup, also ensuring that different attackers (different IPs) each see a "fresh" environment, while connections from the same IP get the same VM.
+Cowrie supports two kinds of backend.
+A *simple* backend is a real or virtual machine that you provide yourself.
+Alternatively, Cowrie's *backend pool* manages a set of VMs for you: it boots and cleans them up, gives each attacker (by IP) a fresh environment, and serves repeated connections from the same IP with the same VM.

 **VERY IMPORTANT NOTE:** some attacks consist of downloading malicious software or accessing illegal content through insecure machines (such as your honeypot).
 If you are using your **own backend**,